Meal ideas can come from inspiration and not much more.

-I am snowed in, but I would be lying if I said that I’m low on food.
-Whether it is because my parents lived through the Great Depression, or my own personality, my cupboards and refrigerator are (now and usually) well supplied.
+Today, I am snowed in.
+However, I would be lying if I said that I’m low on food.
+Whether it is because my parents lived through the Great Depression, or my own personality, staple ingredients are always on hand.

 On days like this one, I often make “something out of nothing,” taking scraps and working with them to create a meal.
-The key is to not to be too wedded to a recipe.
-Improvising is easy if you start out with the attitude that you’ll end up with a meal, no matter where you begin or what you have to work with.
+The key is to improvise.
+It is is easy if your attitude is positive.
+You will end up with a meal, no matter where you begin or what you have to work with.

 - Take an inventory of what is in the refrigerator, freezer and pantry,